gaia-platform/gaia-docs/articles/reference/ddl-create-database.md

 lastupdate:
 ---

+---

+**NOTE**

+The information contained in this document represents information about preview features of the product.
+Features might change when the product is released for general availability.

+---
 # create database

 Optional.
 Creates a new database.
 If the database already exists, gaiac returns an error and the database is not created.